 The official rules for wearing medals allow only official awards to be worn.
 Unofficial purchased medals and foreign medals which do not have the Sovereign's permission to be worn are not allowed.
 Standard Bearers, Parade Marshals and other officials on Legion duty are bound by this ruling and unofficial medals must not be worn when on Legion duty.

 That said, there is a strong element who wear these medals anyway, and the custom has arisen that they are worn below the official row on the left breast in such a way that they are clearly unofficial.
 Of course where there is no official row this is inclined to make them appear official, and this detracts from official medals worn with the Queen's permission.

 If you can't find the information you are looking for in the resources in this section, please call our contact centre on 0808 802 8080 or email email@example.com.
-If they can't help immediately, they'll refer your enquiry to our Medals Consultant or call our helpline on 08457 725 725.
+If they can't help immediately, they'll refer your enquiry to our Medals Consultant.